rtCamp/ps-analysis-tool-wiki/A.-PSAT's-How-To.md

 <img width="960" alt="Screenshot 2023-12-07 at 9 56 55 AM" src="https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/55e12372-f25a-435c-9810-9dcff05415ef">
 </div>

+## Preparing the environment

+Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of 3P cookies; and (2) install PSAT.

 ### Spinning Chrome Instances from Command Line

 PSAT's repository includes a set of custom commands streamlining the setup process, by creating ephemeral instances of Chrome with specific configurations.
 To install these commands, run the following in your terminal: